WhipTeam/my-whips-backend/planning/README.md

 - As a user, I'd like the ability to delete cars from my garage.
 - As a user, I'd like the ability to use Google OAuth to login.
 - As a user, I'd like the ability to view other user's Garages.

+### Stretch Goals

+- User can add a dream car to their garage
+- User can upload image files.
+- User can add friends.
+- User can view friends' garages.
+- User can log in with methods other than Google oAuth (i.e. GitHub, twitter, username/password...).
+- User can filter through cars in garages.

 ### Wireframes